Divested-Mobile/CVE_Checker/README.md

 Patching
 --------
+- Key: $outputDir is where script will be saved, $repoPath is the kernel to be checked, $repoName is vanity name of kernel
 - To patch a kernel directly: java -jar $DOS_BINARY_PATCHER patch direct $DOS_PATCHES_LINUX_CVES $outputDir/ $repoPath/:repoName...
 - To patch a kernel in an AOSP workspace: java -jar $DOS_BINARY_PATCHER patch workspace $workspace/ $DOS_PATCHES_LINUX_CVES $outputDir/ $repoName...